njaard/sonnerie/README.md

 * An HTTP-based protocol (won't be quite complete)
 * Most recent values
 * Store variable-sized data (a string or blob per timestamp)
-* Read by upper or lower bound: over many series, efficiently read the first value that is before or after a specific timestamp.

 # Copyright